awsdocs/amazon-lightsail-developer-guide/doc_source/prepare-windows-based-instance-and-create-snapshot.md

  *Last updated: August 9, 2018*

 A snapshot is a copy of the system disk and original configuration of an instance\.
 The snapshot includes such information as memory, CPU, disk size, and data transfer rate\.
-For more information, see [Instance snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.
+For more information, see [Snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.

 To create a snapshot of your Windows Server instance in Lightsail, first create a backup snapshot\.
 Next, create a second snapshot using a special utility known as System Preparation \(Sysprep\)\.
 Sysprep generalizes the Windows Server installation so that the instance can be backed up as a snapshot\.
 Then, when you create an instance from that snapshot, you have an out\-of\-box experience as if you were running that Windows instance for the first time\.